kovidgoyal/kitty/docs/glossary.rst

    Can be used with the :doc:`kitty remote control facility <remote-control>`.

+.. envvar:: KITTY_PID

+   An integer that is the process id for the kitty process in which the program is running.
+Allows programs to tell kitty to reload its config by sending it the SIGUSR1 signal.

 .. envvar:: WINDOWID

    The id for the :term:`OS Window <os_window>` the program is running in.
 Only available